Japan's Dai-ichi Life agrees to buy Protective Life for $5.7 billion

 Dai-ichi Life has a precedent for deals in overseas markets boosting its performance.
 It bought out Tower Australia Group Ltd for $1.2 billion in 2010, and thanks to strong growth at the Australian unit, Dai-ichi Life was the only major life insurer to book an increase in premium revenues for the year ended in March 2014.

-In a deal more typical of the investments made by Japanese insurers in Southeast Asia, last month Japan's largest private-sector life insurer, Nippon Life Insurance Co [NPNLI.UL], agreed to buy 20 percent of Indonesia's Sequis Life for 4.87 trillion rupiah (247 million pounds).
+In a deal more typical of the investments made by Japanese insurers in Southeast Asia, last month Japan's largest private-sector life insurer, Nippon Life Insurance Co [NPNLI.UL], agreed to buy 20 percent of Indonesia's Sequis Life for 4.87 trillion rupiah ($413 million).

 Dai-ichi Life said it will issue new shares to raise up to 250 billion yen to help finance the acquisition, but has enough funds on hand to cover the rest.